snake2715/home-assistant-mazda/README.md

 ## Contributing

 Contributions to improve this integration are welcome.
-Please feel free to submit pull requests or report issues.
+Please feel free to submit pull requests or report issues on our [GitHub repository](https://github.com/snake2715/home-assistant-mazda).

 ## Version Control & Updates